DmitriiR/DmitriiR.github.io/README.md

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/DmitriiR/BallisticsComputer/archive/master.zip" data-icon="octicon-cloud-download" data-size="large" aria-label="Download DmitriiR/BallisticsComputer on GitHub">Get Source</a>

+# GDDs

+# References

+Just to add that Dmitrii Roets worked for me with my game company Zygobot as an intern both during his time at Full Sail and as a post grad intern.
+He is a very talented engineer who can see and execute towards the big picture.
+He thrives in uncertainty and is not afraid to take chances to push development into exciting new areas.
+He demonstrates leadership skills regularly and is one of the most intrinsically motivated people I have ever had the chance to work with.
+I can not recommend Dmitrii enough and know that he has the ability and drive to do amazing things in his future.
+He is a pleasure to work with and any company smart enough to have him on board will definitely benefit.

+- Roy Papp, Owner Zygobot Studios, rpapp@fullsail.com